Ceylonese Rugby & Football Club

 Ceylonese Rugby & Football Club, also known as CR & FC, is a Division-A rugby union team based in Colombo, Sri Lanka which plays in the Dialog Rugby League.
-Established in 1922, the club has won the Clifford Cup Knockout Tournament twelve times.
+Established in 1922, the club has won the Clifford Cup Knockout Tournament fifteen times, most recently in 2023.
 Their nickname is the Red Shirts.

 History

-The club was founded in 1922 by Colonel E. H. Joseph.
+The club was founded on 25 September 1922 by Colonel Ernest Henley Joseph.
 It was the first rugby-only sporting organisation in the country at the time.
 It had its roots in the Nondescripts Cricket Club (NCC), and depended on NCC and Havelock Sports Club for practices and matches during its first four years.
 Supporters called them the Red Shirts because of their uniform and club colours.

 Prominent figures in Sri Lankan society participated in the committee at the inaugural Annual General Meeting in 1923, including members of the Schokman, Rockwood, Saravanamutthu, Weinman, and Ondatjie families.
 The first captain was L. O. Weinman, and the vice-captain was Rajah Hewavitharana.

 After World War I, the Clifford Cup was re-introduced and the CR & FC lost to the United Services team 3-6.
 The club flourished over the next few decades, with boys from Trinity College, Royal College, Zahira College, St Peter's College, St Thomas' College, and subsequently Isipathana College representing it with distinction.
 A new clubhouse was opened in December 1964, and the main gate was opened in 1965.

 The club also maintains a senior Men's Rugby Union team.
 Features for members include a billiard room, squash courts, lighted tennis courts, a gymnasium, a swimming pool and an indoor badminton court.
 CR & FC has had a number of its players play for the Sri Lanka national rugby union team.

 Colours and name

-The club colours are those of the regiment commanded by its founder, E. H. Joseph.
-He insisted that the club colors should be the artillery red and blue, and persuaded the general committee.
+The club colours are those of the Ceylon Artillery Volunteer Corps, which was commanded by Col. Joseph.
+He insisted that the club colours should be the artillery red and blue, and subsequently persuaded the general committee.